aws/aws-cdk/packages/@aws-cdk/aws-servicediscovery/README.md

-## The CDK Construct Library for AWS Service Discovery
+## Amazon ECS Service Discovery Construct Library
 This module is part of the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) project.

 This package contains constructs for working with **AWS Cloud Map**